Severence Package: Everything You Need to Know

 A company's employee handbook should provide information related to any severance package policy the company maintains.
 Keep in mind, however, that severance packages are negotiable and the handbook may be outdated.
 Companies aren't required by law to offer such packages, and may choose to end such a policy, especially if layoffs are related to financial difficulty.
 Also note that if an employee accepts a severance package, he may forfeit his rights to collect unemployment or to file a lawsuit for wrongful termination.

-In terms of layoffs, an employer is required to establish a justifiable and documented reason for enacting layouts and how they'll affect protected worker classes.
+In terms of layoffs, an employer is required to establish a justifiable and documented reason for enacting layoffs and how they'll affect protected worker classes.
 They may then agree on a severance formula to deliver fair and equitable packages to laid-off employees.
-This formula will generally be spelled out in the employee's severance agreement, which may include terms of pay, benefits information, property return, non-competition clauses, confidentiality agreements, a covenant not to sue, as well as a range of other requirements and restrictions.
+This formula will generally be spelled out in the employee's severance agreement, which may include:

 Those employees who are terminated because of job elimination are usually still eligible for unemployment compensation.
 Most agreements don't include important information on applying for unemployment, but in most states, the employee can't collect unemployment while collecting severance pay.
 He should check with the unemployment agency in his state for specifics.